 Sometimes a simple oversight or honest mistake can lead to a faulty repair.
 If you’re unsatisfied with the work your mechanic has done, it’s important not to rush to conclusions.
 Return to the car repair shop, asks to speak to the mechanic and explain the situation.

 Tell him what the initial issue was, what you expected from the transaction and why you’re not satisfied.
-Most issues can be resolved by reasoning with the mechanic and working toward a solution.
+Most issues can be resolved by reasoning with the mechanic and be working toward a solution.
 Ideally, an understanding will be reached and the automobile repair will be done properly and at no extra charge.

 If, after discussing the situation with your mechanic, there is still a disagreement, then it’s time to explore other options.